Elizabeth-Pardhe/Elizabeth-Pardhe/README.md

 # About Me

-## Hey there, my name is Elizabeth Pardhe - welcome to my GitHub! :)
+## Hey there, my name is Elizabeth Pardhe, and I am a sophomore at Barrett, The Honors College at Arizona State University.
+Welcome to my GitHub! :)

 ### *Majors*: Data Science and Economics
 ### *Minor*: Business
 ### *Certificate*: Cross-Sector Leadership